stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 > ## Choosing a Commit Message
 >
 > Which of the following commit messages would be most appropriate for the
-> last commit made to `ToDo.txt`?
+> last commit made to `ingredients.txt`?
 >
 > 1. "Changes"
-> 2. "Added line '- Degrees to Radians' to ToDo.txt"
+> 2. "Added line 'habaneros' to ingredients.txt"
-> 3. "Add Degrees to Radians conversion"
+> 3. "Add habaneros"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough,